brackeen/ok-file-formats/test/README.md

     mkdir build && cd build
     cmake .. && cmake --build .

+Optionally, the `ok-file-formats-fuzzing` binary can be built with Address Sanitizer by setting `FUZZ_WITH_ASAN` to `ON`.
+This is slow, however.
+(Thanks to [WayneDevMaze](https://github.com/WayneDevMaze) for the idea to fuzz with Address Sanitizer.)

 Then run one of these commands:

     afl-fuzz -i gen/fuzzing/input/wav -o gen/fuzzing/afl_results/wav ./ok-file-formats-fuzzing --wav